How to Build a Shipping Analytics Dashboard in Power BI

 ---

-About Lets Viz: Lets Viz has built Power BI and data analytics solutions for finance, operations, and supply chain teams since 2020.
+About Lets Viz: Lets Viz has built Power BI, Zoho Analytics, and data analytics solutions for finance, operations, and supply chain teams since 2020.
 We serve mid-market and enterprise clients across SaaS, manufacturing, healthcare, and professional services - with practitioners holding Microsoft Power BI data analyst certifications and deep experience in DAX modeling, logistics KPI frameworks, and complex data platform migrations.